IlsalaciousCrum/kindtable/Further_Development.md

 This is my public to-do list for my Hackbright Academy final project, Kind Table.
 All development thus far happened in two -- two-week-long sprints, while other things were going on.
 This web app is functional as is but there is so much that I wanted to add and learn.
 And refactor. :blush:

+Development is continuing in the further_development branch of this repository.
+There is a copy of this file there that is being updated constantly with progress.

 - [ ] Testing
     - [ ] Unittests [flask](http://flask.pocoo.org/docs/0.11/testing/)
     - [ ] SQLAlchemy tests